Johanna Rytkölä: Works

-Works in collections and in the urban environment
+Works in collections and in the urban landscape

-Several works by Johanna Rytkölä are held in the Art Collection of the Finnish State.
-A number of art collections in Finland, both public (e.g. Salo Art Museum) and private (e.g. The Paulo Foundation) have acquired her ceramic sculptures, as well as art and design museums (e.g. Röhsska Museum in Göteborg, Sweden) and collections of ceramic art in other countries (e.g. FuLe International Ceramic Art Museums, in Fuping, China, and Sanbao Ceramic Art Institute, in Jingedezhen, China).
+The Finnish National Gallery has a number of works by Johanna Rytkölä, for example, the massive Walking Snail (1987).
+A number of public and private art collections in Finland have acquired her ceramic sculptures, as well as art and design museums and collections of ceramic art in other countries, for example, Röhsska Museum in Göteborg, Sweden.

 The 14 meter long "Wall of Joy" was designed by Johanna Rytkölä for the square of the police headquarters in the city of Tampere in 1993.
 The colorful ceramic mural is composed of factory made clinker tiles.

 In 2005, a 12 meter long wall-like ceramic sculpture was created jointly by three Finnish artists: Päivi Kiuru, Maarit Mäkelä and Johanna Rytkölä.
 The work is built along a walkway in the residential area Arabianranta in Helsinki.
 The building blocks of the ceramic wall carry serigraph printed pictures of the Arabia porcelain factory formerly located in the area.

-In 2018, Johanna Rytkölä created three large relief sculptures for the Katriina hospital in Vantaa, Finland.
-The ceramic reliefs decorated with recycled glass are each composed of more than ten separate pieces of different sizes.
-The works were done by commission for the Vantaa Art Museum.
+In 2018, Johanna Rytkölä created a series of large relief sculptures for Katriina hospital in Vantaa, Finland.
+The ceramic reliefs are composed of a number of fragments, with recycled glass details.
+The artworks were commissioned by Vantaa Art Museum.